praveen204/Postback-Delivery/README.md

  ii) Delivery Queue
 iii) Delivery Agent

-Ingestion Agent:
+##  Ingestion Agent:
 It is the agent which accepts incoming requests and  pushes a "postback" object to Delivery Queue for each "data" object contained in accepted request.

 In this project, the PHP HTTP web server which is built on Apache2 acts as an Ingestion Agent.

-Delivery Queue:
+## Delivery Queue:

 The delivery queue is the entity responsible for accepting the postback objects from ingestion agent as well as sending them to delivery agent.

 In this project, Redis database is used to maintain this delivery queue.

-Delivery Agent:
+##  Delivery Agent:
 The delivery agent is responsible for continuously pulling postback objects from Redis and delivering each of them to the http endpoint.

 In this project, the delivery agent is the concurrent golang service that keeps running until someone forcibly stops it.

-Prerequisites:
+##  Prerequisites:
 i) A linux system preferably Ubuntu 16.04 as this tutorial is based on it.

 ii) Ensure network settings are properly configured in it and it is pingable from outside world by making needed changes in  the file of /etc/network/interfaces

-Iii) Ensure that root user of the system is SSHable from outside world by changing configuration to “PermitRootLogin yes”  in /etc/ssh/sshd_config file
+iii) Ensure that root user of the system is SSHable from outside world by changing configuration to “PermitRootLogin yes”  in /etc/ssh/sshd_config file

 iv) Make sure that gcc and make packages are installed by using the following command: apt-get install -y make gcc

-Installation Steps:
+##  Installation Steps:

 i) Install Redis using the following commands: